Close menu Resources for... William & Mary

 3. Knowing inclusion in campaigns of pornographic or obscene materials, as interpreted by the Commission.

-4. Failure to submit required information to the Commission by a required deadline known to the candidate.
+4. Failure to submit required additional information to the Commission by a required deadline known to the candidate.

-6. Negative Attacks against a candidate.
+6. Negative attacks against a candidate.
 Candidates for office may not make attacks on a candidate based solely upon their character or person.
 This shall not be construed to prohibit direct comparisons of a candidate’s experience, trustworthiness, platform, issues or other legitimate factors as interpreted by the Commission.

 7. Anonymous Posting.
 The posting of anonymous campaign material, physical or electronic, including, but not limited to, anonymous flyers, e-mails, or web-postings, as interpreted by the Commission.